-With arise of Blockchain technology, its legal issues will arise too, and here, we will explain a bit about blockchain legal issues.
+With the rise of Blockchain technology, legal issues will arise too, and here, we will explain a bit about blockchain legal issues.

-Defining Blockchain is not an easy task, some of the people trying to define it will say that the process is something completely new and it does not store any of the information in a central location but in a chain of computers (blocks), but some of them will say that it is based on a very old way of communication and storage adapted for today’s digital era.
+Defining blockchain is not an easy task.
+Some people trying to define it will say that the process is entirely new.
+It does not store any of the information in a central location but in a chain of computers (blocks), but some of them will say that it is based on an old way of communication and storage adapted for today’s digital era.

 However, according to this library, the major elements of blockchain nowadays are commonly identified:

-- It is decentralized – there is no central authority that has control of it, but – as outlined below there are different types of blockchains with various features.
+- It is decentralized – no central authority has control of it, but – as outlined below, there are different types of blockchains with various features.

-- It relies on distributed ledgers – all users maintain the ledger, and therefore the computational power is distributed across them and is extremely transparent since the information is visible to any third party and participant.
+- It relies on distributed ledgers – all users maintain the ledger.
+Therefore the computational power is distributed across them and is exceptionally transparent since the information is visible to any third party and participant.

-- It ensures a faster settlement – since there is no intermediary in transactions, settlements are more rapid than traditional transactions operated by banks, but cannot be instantaneous, given the complicated procedure outlined above.
+- It ensures a faster settlement – since there is no intermediary in transactions, settlements are more rapid than traditional transactions operated by banks – but they cannot be instantaneous, given the complicated procedure outlined above.

-- It is fully decentralized and there is no one authority that has control.
+- It is fully decentralized, and no one authority has control.

 According to Hossein Nabilou, a postdoctoral researcher at the University of Luxembourg, in Bitcoin governance, users may employ a variety of mechanisms to participate in the governance of the network.

-Now, almost every state in the U.S. has adopted some form of the UETA and industry heavily relies on electronic contracting.
+Almost every state in the U.S. has adopted some form of the UETA, and the industry heavily relies on electronic contracting.

 The legislative process has already begun for blockchain technology.
-Arizona and Tennessee both enacted laws stating that a this technology signature is considered an electronic signature, and the Technology record is regarded as an electronic record.
+Arizona and Tennessee enacted laws stating that this technology signature is considered an electronic signature, and the Technology record is regarded as an electronic one.

-Furt er, these laws say that courts may not deny a contract legal validity because the contract contains “smart contract” term.
-Other states are also attemptinBlockchain’sheir current commercial laws to blockchain technologies.
+Further, these laws say that courts may not deny a contract legal validity because the contract contains “smart contract” terms.
+Other states also attempt blockchain in their current commercial laws to blockchain technologies.
 Wyoming, for example, is breaking ground by addressing blockchain’s impact on the attachment, perfection, and priority rules of Art.
 9 of the Uniform Commercial Code.
-Similarly, Delaware and Maryland have amended their general corporation and limited liability company laws to permit the use of this technology for creating and maintaining company records with respect to equity interests.
+Similarly, Delaware and Maryland have amended their general corporation and limited liability company laws to permit this technology to create and maintain company records concerning equity interests.

-Beyond when and how legislatures and courts will solidify blockchain Blockchain as a valid platform or contracting, there are other possible legal questions and ramifications for the use of this technology in the supply chain.
+Beyond when and how legislatures and courts will solidify blockchain Blockchain as a valid platform or contracting, there are other possible legal questions and ramifications for using this technology in the supply chain.
 Some possible areas of legal considerations follow below.

 Due Diligence on Blockchain

-To explain a bit the term due diligence, is the work of investigating, auditing, or review performed to confirm facts or details of a matter under consideration, and when it comes to investing, this process is done to see whether the assumptions under which a decision is being considered are true;
+The term due diligence is the work of investigating, auditing or reviewing performed to confirm facts or details of a matter under consideration, and when it comes to investing, this process is done to see whether the assumptions under which a decision is being considered are true;

-Hence one of the main goals of Blockchain is to ease transactions, and the main advantage of this technology is being decentralized, the process of the due diligence is WAY easier than other legal acts!
+Hence one of the main goals of blockchain is to ease transactions, and the main advantage of this technology is being decentralized.
+As a result, the process of due diligence is WAY easier than other legal acts!

-It’s easy to get lost in the excitement of cryptocurrencies’ high gains and extremely emotional rides.
+Getting lost in the excitement of cryptocurrencies’ high gains and extremely emotional rides is easy.
 However, investing in a project turning out to be a scam (or rug pull, as crypto-ers call them) can result in catastrophic loss, which can only amplify if you add institutional reputation to the mix.

 In any case, a good combination to shoot for is a project with enough runway and experience to protect itself (should trouble arise), set in a jurisdiction that’s flexible but friendly towards blockchain initiatives.

-And last but not least, you should know what makes a project valuable which is declared in the projects’ written statement called white paper.
+And last but not least, you should know what makes a project valuable, which is declared in the project’s written statement called a white paper.